term intuitive music originated with electronic and experimental music

 "Musicalness" - Intuitive music is

-generally found to be listenable, even pleasing, to humans.
+then, intuitive music is generally found to be listenable, even pleasing, to

 Non-repeatability - If a piece can be